liquid-rocketry-illinois/flight-computer-lite-hw/README.md

-# Flight Controller Lite "Digital Tripper"
+# Flight Computer Lite "Digital Tripper"
 KiCad PCB repository for "Digital Tripper": a board that purely gathers data on solid-fuel excursion flights (the first of which is planned for 2024-11), and a precursor for future flight control boards that will incorporate actuation or interact with other boards.
-The data it gathers will be used for verification of flight control algorithms, flight vehicle designs, building a base for future Arduino flight control software, and verifying our sensor choices.
+The data it gathers will be used for verification of flight control algorithms, flight vehicle designs, building a base for future Arduino flight control software, and verifying our electronic component choices.
 Digital Tripper is a square 65mm on edge to fit transversely in a 4-inch-diameter model rocket.

 Ingredients:
 * The "brain", a Raspberry Pi Silicon RP2040 (will be replaced with an RP2350 as soon as they are available)